TriticeaeToolbox/BrAPI-germplasm-search/README.md

 Get the cached record of the specified germplasm from the specified database.
 The germplasm is specified by its `germplasmDbId` and the database is specified by its BrAPI address.

+**NOTE:** The format of the record response will depend on the BrAPI version of the specified BrAPI server.

 **Response:** `/germplasm/218808?address=https://wheat.triticeaetoolbox.org/brapi/v1`
 ```json